cirosantilli/git-tutorial/index.md

 This can be done automatically through the `textconv` option for specified files.

 There exist tools that do the conversion reasonably for documents such as `.doc` or `.odt`.

+## U

+## inter-hunk-context

+## Hunk

+The name of each contiguous modified chunk in a file.

+Each hunk is delimited by an `@@` line on the default diff output format.

+When Git merges two hunks is controlled by both the `-U` and `--inter-hunk-context` options.

+`-U` determines the minimum number of context lines to show.
+It defaults to 3.

+`--inter-hunk-context` determines the maximum extra number of lines between two contexts before the hunks are merged.
+It defaults to 0: hunks are only merged by default if the contexts touch.

+Consider the following edit:

+    1 -> a
+    2    2
+    3    3
+    4    4
+    5    5
+    6    6
+    7    7
+    8    a

+Then:

+    git diff -U

+shows:

+    @@ -1,8 +1,8 @@
+    -1
+    +a
+     2
+     3
+     4
+     5
+     6
+     7
+    -8
+    +a

+Hunks touched with 3 lines of context, and were merged.

+    git diff -U2

+Gives:

+    @@ -1,3 +1,3 @@
+    -1
+    +a
+    2
+    3
+    @@ -6,3 +6,3 @@
+    6
+    7
+    -8
+    +a

+Hunks did not touch anymore, so split up.

+If we want to force them to merge anyways, we need to bridge two lines: 4 and 5.
+So we can do:

+    gdf --inter-hunk-context=2 -U2

+And once again that gives:

+    @@ -1,8 +1,8 @@
+    -1
+    +a
+     2
+     3
+     4
+     5
+     6
+     7
+    -8
+    +a

+It is sometimes possible to operate on separate hunks.
+E.g., `git add -i` allows that.

 # blame